LipSurf/plugins/docs/contexts.md

     * eg. In the "Dictation" context, we don't want <span class="voice-cmd">youtube</span> to take us to youtube.com, we want it to literally write "youtube" where we're composing our text.
 In this case we don't want the "Normal" context, so we would [`enterContext(["Dictation"])`](/api-reference/pluginbase-util.md#enterContext) to replace the current context with only "Dictation".

 Contexts are per-tab.
-So the user may be in "Dictation Mode" in one tab, and "Normal Mode" in another.
+So the user may be in a dictation mode in one tab, and normal mode in another.

 ::: warning
 * Make sure to remove a context if it's specific to the plugin in the plugin's [destroy](/api-reference/plugin.md#destroy) function.